 Human papillomavirus (HPV) - a virus spread through sexual contact that can increase the risk of developing cervical cancer (three doses for girls age 11 or 12, or women up to 26 years who did not complete the childhood series)

 Other vaccinations you may need include those that protect against hepatitis A, hepatitis B, chickenpox (varicella), and measles, mumps and rubella.
 There is no reason to risk illness.
-Talk to your doctor today about which vaccinations he/she recommends for you and take our quiz to see how much you know.
+Talk to your doctor today about which vaccinations he/she recommends for you.

 National Foundation for Infectious Diseases